harshgeek4coder/Workspace_Labs/README.md

 <hr>

 ## Installation and Quick Start
-The code by default will only run on a video stream.
-To use the repo and run inferences, please follow the guidelines below:
+To use the repo with main app dashboard and run inferences, please follow the guidelines below:

 - Clone the Repository: